w010/w_query2csv/README.md

 ## 1. WHAT IS THIS?

-This is an extension for quick export SQL table or query/ies to CSV file/s.
-You may configure number of files which will be available, for every file using their own settings, select different table, fields which will be exported, standard parts of MySQL query, file charset, csv fields separator and more.
+It's an extension to provide quick exporting of database tables/queries to CSV files.
+You may configure files which will be available, for every file using their own settings, select different table, fields which will be exported, standard parts of MySQL query, file charset, csv fields separator and more.
+Also you can use sql template files to prepare complicated predefined queries.
 All that is fast and easy, using included example TypoScript.
-You may also parse selected fields with own or built-in methods, like tstamp to human-readable date.
+Selected data fields may be processed with own or built-in methods, like timestamp to human-readable date, map uids to values, fill labels using values from related tables, or parsed in other way.

 	PLEASE SEE "SECURITY" SECTION BEFORE USE!